i-dot-ai/redbox/docs/DEVELOPER_SETUP.md

 **`.env` is in `.gitignore` and should not be committed to git**

+### Backend Profiles
+Redbox can use different backends for chat and embeddings, which are used is controlled by env vars.
+The defaults are currently to use Azure for both chat and embeddings but OpenAI can be used (and pointed to an OpenAI compliant local service).
+The relevant env vars for overriding to use OpenAI embeddings are:

+EMBEDDING_OPENAI_BASE_URL=http://myembeddings:8080/v1
+EMBEDDING_BACKEND=openai

 ## Other dependencies (for Document Ingestion and OCR)

 You will need to install `poppler` and `tesseract` to run the `worker`
 - `brew install poppler`
 - `brew install tesseract`

 ## Building and running the project